rstudio/education.rstudio.com/content/blog/2020-08-17-spreadsheet-workflows-using-r/index.markdown

 ```

 Great!
 Using the `arrange()` function we can also bring the largest instances of overspending to the top of our table to focus our attention.
+In Excel, this is something you'd normally do via *Data > Sort*.

 We can also filter our table if we're interested in a specific expense type.
+In Excel, you could to this via *Data > Filter*.
 Let's hone in on spending for office happy hours.